-The board of directors of the Alliance for Health Policy is keenly aware that one of the principal assets of the Alliance is its reputation for fairness and balance in its programming.
-For 25 years, the Alliance has striven to present evidence-based, timely and civil discussions of issues facing policy makers in health, health care and long-term services and supports.
+The Board of Directors of the Alliance for Health Policy is keenly aware that one of the principal assets of the Alliance is its reputation for fairness and balance in its programming.
+For 30 years, the Alliance has striven to present evidence-based, timely, and civil discussions of issues facing policy makers in health, health care, and long-term services and supports.

-The Alliance board has therefore adopted this statement to guide Alliance staff as they plan and implement programming, and to give potential supporters of that programming a clearer idea of what they might expect as the program is shaped.
+The Alliance Board has therefore adopted this Sponsorship Policy Statement to guide Alliance staff as they plan and implement programming, and to give potential supporters of that programming a clearer idea of what they might expect as the program is shaped.
 The goal is to better assure that Alliance programs are in fact, and are perceived as being, balanced and fair presentations of the issues.